thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

                    ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```

 The new component hierarchy contains new `<div />`, `<h1 />`, and `<input />` components.
 React compares the old component hierarchy with the new component hierarchy and calculates the differences between the two.
-It then applies those differences to the DOM hierarchy.
+In this example, only the content of the `<h1 />` element and the `value` of the `<input />` element has changed.
+Then, React applies those differences to the DOM hierarchy updating only what's changed.

 ```html
 <div id="app">